 ALL children and youth are active people who want to be actively involved in learning, teaching and leadership throughout their communities.
 Responsible adults acknowledge that its not up to young people to become involved; in our adult-driven society, it is adults’ responsibility to engage youth.
 Project-based learning can give young people meaningful opportunities to move beyond negative participation and become meaningfully involved.

-Ways Youth can Change the World through Project-Based Learning
+Ways Youth Engagement in Project-Based Learning Happens

 Youth-Led Media — Assuming control when adults act out of control, young people can use media to create their own messages, share youth voice and build community belonging through youth-led media.
 Whether they use the Internet, social media, video, print media, or otherwise, youth-led media can change the world by positively empowering children and youth to create the messages and share the stories that matter to them.